magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 > NOTE 4: As we saw in previous tutorials, before to be able to use in
-> the bREPL a a library never used by other namespaces of the project,
+> the bREPL a library never used before by other namespaces of the
-> we first need to require it in a CLJS file, otherwise the bREPL is
+> project, we first need to require its namespace in a CLJS file,
-> not able to access it.
+> otherwise the bREPL is not able to access it.

 ## Your first Reagent Component